Danielle Harris: Personal life

 In 2013, Harris became engaged to David Gross.
 The couple married in a private ceremony in Holualoa, Hawaii, on January 4, 2014, and had a son in 2017.
 Their second son was born in late 2018.

 Stalking incident

 Harris was stalked in 1995 by an obsessed fan, Christopher Small, who wrote letters threatening to kill her.
-Small was later arrested after bringing a teddy bear and a shotgun to her home.
+Small was later arrested after taking a teddy bear and a shotgun to her home.
 On January 29, 2007, Harris appeared on an episode of the Dr. Phil show, sharing her experience with other equally affected people.
 The stalker was obsessed with her character of Molly Tilden from the television series Roseanne.
 In October 2009, Harris was granted a restraining order against Small, who began sending her messages on Twitter.